networkop/k8s-topo/README.md

 ```

 # Visualisation
-Every time a new topology is created with `k8s-topo --create topology_name` command, a corresponding graph object gets created and fed into a simple D3.js-based web page.
+Every time a new topology is created with `k8s-topo --create topology_name` command, it's possible to view a visual graph, representing this topology.
+Using `k8s-topo --graph topology_name` after the topology has been created, will create a json representation of a graph and feed it into a simple D3.js-based web page.
 A NodePort service exposes internal web server, running inside a `k8s-topo` pod, on port **32080** of every node.

 ![](random.png)